10 Ways to Increase Traffic to your Website (even if you’re not sure how to start)

-Increasing traffic is the most important aspect of your website.
-But don't focus on just any traffic, it should be the right traffic that will lead to sales and the ultimate growth of your business.
-I’ve seen companies increase sales year over year, even though they had a dip of 50% less traffic to their website.
+As mentioned, driving just any type of traffic to your website won't work.
+It should be the right traffic that will lead to sales and the ultimate growth of your business.
+I’ve seen companies increase sales year over year, even though they had a dip in traffic to their website.
 This was because they focused on their target customer and their top converting sales channels, rather than just focusing on getting as much traffic to their site as possible.
 They overcame the dip in traffic because they focused on their customer and their needs.

 Before you focus on getting traffic to your site, as you know, there are numerous ways you can launch a website.
 If you know how to code you can build one from scratch or you can use one of the many platforms available.
 These platforms are great for the average user because they don’t require design or coding knowledge.
 Some top sites include Wix, WordPress, Shopify, and BigCommerce.

 Shopify was launched in 2006.
 It is an e-commerce platform that allows you to quickly launch your business online.
 Since every business is unique they provide website templates so you don’t need to know how to code.
 They have thousands of apps and features built by 3rd part developers to customize your store.

 BigCommerce launched in 2009 and is another website builder that provides e-commerce tools for retailers.
 It allows retailers to scale their business with strong SEO support.
 You will likely be comparing this to Shopify to find out which platform is right for you.
 Overall the pros for BigCommerce are they have an incredible amount of built-in sales features and no transaction fees according to their website.